ArtifexSoftware/ghostpdl/doc/src/Fonts.rst

 To run Ghostscript with UFST, you first need to :ref:`build Ghostscript with the UFST bridge<Make_USFTBuild>`.
 Both bridges may run together.

 There are 2 ways to handle fonts with a third-party font renderer (FAPI).
 First, you can substitute any FAPI-handled font to a resident PostScript font, using special map files ``FAPIfontmap`` and ``FAPIcidfmap``.
-Second, you can redirect PostScript fonts to FAPI, setting entries in ``FAPIconfig`` file.

-Names ``FAPIfontmap``, ``FAPIcidfmap``, ``FAPIconfig`` in this text actually are placeholders, which may be substituted with command line arguments : ``-sFAPIfontmap=name1 -sFAPIcidfmap=name2 -sFAPIconfig=name3``.
+Names ``FAPIfontmap``, ``FAPIcidfmap`` in this text actually are placeholders, which may be substituted with command line arguments : ``-sFAPIfontmap=name1 -sFAPIcidfmap=name2``.
 Ghostscript searches the specified file names as explained in How Ghostscript finds files.
 Default values for these arguments are equal to argument names.
 When building Ghostscript with ``COMPILE_INITS=1``, only default values are used.

 Font files, which are being handled with FAPI, may reside in any directory in your hard disk.
 Paths to them to be specified in ``FAPIfontmap`` and with special command line arguments, explained below.
 The path may be either absolute or relative.
-Relative ones are being resolved from the path, which is specified in ``FAPIconfig`` file.

 The file ``FAPIfontmap`` is actually special PostScript code.
 It may include records of 2 types : general records and FCO records (see below).